Master of Science in Education in Special Education

 Early Childhood Unified Concentration (birth through Kindergarten) Curriculum (campus based)

-Courses in this program may be taken at either the Edwards or Lawrence campuses.
+Courses in this program will be taken at the Lawrence campus.

 Program completers who pass the Kansas state-required licensure exam and performance assessment are eligible for a Kansas initial license or added endorsement in Early Childhood Unified, Birth-Kindergarten.